serverless/serverless/docs/providers/kubeless/cli-reference/info.md

 ## Options

-- `--verbose` or `-v` Shows the metadata of the Kubernetes objects.
+- `--verbose` Shows the metadata of the Kubernetes objects.

 ## Provided lifecycle events